Equity and Capacity Research

 Centres of Excellence

-Meet the team tackling equity and capacity research through world-class research and practical solutions.
+Meet the team tackling health inequity using world-class research and practical solutions.

 Professor Fouad Fouad

 Professor Fouad has almost 30 years of experience in research, programming, and public health leadership across academia, NGOs, and government institutions.
+His research focuses on migration and health, with a particular emphasis on forced displacement, health systems in crisis settings, and multidisciplinary approaches to humanitarian challenges.

 Professor Imelda Bates